siddharth25baj/Ag-grid/README.md

 # Task
 Available Scripts:

 In the project directory, you can run:

 npm start

+Before npm start run npm i to install the dependencies.

 Runs the app in the development mode.